-WARNING: If the glow plug indicator illuminates or flashes when driving, immediately reduce the vehicle speed.
-If it continues to flash, avoid heavy acceleration or deceleration.
+WARNING: If either the Engine Electronics Function (yellow) or Engine Management System (red) lamp illuminates or flashes when driving. immediately reduce the vehicle speed.
+If one continues to flash, avoid heavy acceleration or deceleration.
 The engine will continue to operate but at reduced power.
 Have the vehicle checked out by an LTI Dealer immediately.